 - North America, South America, APAC, Europe, Middle East and Africa

 Given the complex nature of smart agriculture, the ecosystem of players is quite diverse.
 There are technology providers that cover connectivity, sensors, data analytics and so on.
 Then there are providers of the actual agricultural machinery and equipment.
-Following are just a few of the companies that are operating in the smart agriculture market.

 - Cisco, Deere & Company, Trimble Navigation Limited, Raven Industries, Inc. and Semiosbio Technologies Inc.